Grey-What/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js script finds and remove js files in directory and sub directories 11-directories script counts subdirectories and hidden directories 12-newest_files script list 10 recent files in current directory
+10-no_more_js script finds and remove js files in directory and sub directories 11-directories script counts subdirectories and hidden directories 12-newest_files script list 10 recent files in current directory 14-findthatword script searches for patttern root in file